cscanlin/pages-project-gallery/README.md

 ### Setup

-*For all of the following commands, replace USERNAME with your own username*
+*For all of the following commands, replace `USERNAME` with your own username*

-First create a new repo called `USERNAME.github.io`
+First create a new repository called `USERNAME.github.io`

 #### Clone, Rename and Install Requirements